Independent Medical Exam Transcription

 Brown & Meyers is a respected pioneer of the independent medical examination (IME) and peer review transcription services industry.
 We transcribe these reports for a variety of property and casualty insurers, self-insureds and third-party administrator’s business lines such as automotive, disability, liability, group health, long-term care, FMLA and workers’ compensation, as well as transcription services for the Social Security Administration Departments of Disability Determination agencies.
 For 20+ we have provided these specialized services nationwide, and the majority of our highly competent and professional transcriptionists are still on our team.

 We continue to expand web-based service offerings to state and federal government entities as well as large and mid-sized disability insurance companies and third-party administrators that require transcription of independent medical evaluations, peer reviews and the like.
-As a provider of medical transcription, legal transcription and court reporting services, Brown & Meyers is a perfect fit for companies that require these services.
+As a provider of medical transcription and legal transcription services, Brown & Meyers is a perfect fit for companies that require these services.

 Our Dictation/Transcription Platform is Award Winning: